Anam15/hello-world/README.md

 # hello-world

 ### App Description
 `This app allows the user to enter text, and replace the welcome message with the text that the user inputs.
-It also allows the user to change the color of the text and the background.
+It also allows the user to change the text and the background color.

 ### App Walk-though